Haroldrivail/collectiv-ai-business/README.md

 ### 6.2 Open Source Strategy

-CollectivAI is developed in the open, via the GitHub organisation:
+CollectiVAI is developed in the open, via the GitHub organisation:

 - https://github.com/collectiv-ai